 Children of all ages love storybooks.
 These books furnish kids wild and vivid imaginations with wonder and wander.
 They allow kids to pretend and satisfy a playful yearning to be anything they want.
-Storybooks animate characters personalities and sprinkle kingdoms and realms with magic and adventure.
-They can also teach honesty and integrity, encourage creativity and deepen a desire to explore.
+Storybooks animate character’s personalities and sprinkle kingdoms and realms with magic and adventure.
+They can also teach honesty and integrity, encourage creativity, and deepen a desire to explore.
 Storybooks are wonderful.

 I have a large selection of storybooks in my home and love adding new ones regularly.
 You can never have too many books.
-I recently received two enchanting storybooks from Candlewick Press that are ideal for preschoolers to kindergarten aged children.
+I recently received two enchanting storybooks from Candlewick Press that are ideal for preschoolers to kindergarten-aged children.

 Kindred Spirit with Nature

-If you’ve ever watch little children out in nature, they are in awe of everything.
+If you’ve ever watched little children out in nature, they are in awe of everything.
 A blade grass, a pretty flower, a bee, a tree, the animals and so much more.
 Being out in nature is important for our children’s development and that is what The Whole Wide World and Me book expands upon.
 It’s about a little girl who becomes one with nature.
-She enjoys things like grass and flowers that grow, things like butterflies and birds that fly, things that swim and live in or near a pond, the sky and shapes of the clouds.
+She enjoys things like grass and flowers that grow, things like butterflies and birds that fly, things that swim and live in or near a pond, the sky, and shapes of the clouds.
 She loves splashing in the ocean water and pretending she’s a pebble rolling down a mountain.
 She seems to have gratitude for the beautiful world she lives in.